vertica/Social-Media-Connector/README.md

 --------
 The HP Vertica Social Media Connector includes [Apache Flume](http://flume.apache.org) with an HP Vertica Plugin, and an [HP Vertica](http://vertica.com) User Defined eXtension (TweetParser).
 This suite allows you to continuously download tweets from [Twitter](http://twitter.com) through Flume and automatically load them over JDBC into an HP Vertica Database using TweetParser().
 TweetParser() is called automatically by the Flume process so no user intervention is required to load tweets in the database once you start the Flume.

-You can configure Flume to search for specific keywords, read tweets from a specific Twitter user, get the Twitter _Firehose_ (a random sample of 1% of all tweets).
+You can configure Flume to search for specific keywords, read tweets from a specific Twitter user, get the Twitter _Firehose_ (a random sample of 1 percent of all tweets).
 Flume downloads the tweets to a series of files.
 As the files are saved, TweetParser() uploads the contents of the file to the HP Vertica Database.

 Requirements
 ------------